 It will really make a difference.

 That Key Message Doe

 Ah, the one tennis ball.
 We’ve mentioned it before, and if you’ve been a lucky participant in some of our strategic marketing sessions or we’ve pitched you a proposal, we’ve certainly driven this marketing-essential home.

 Before you get started on your web copy, you need to know exactly what your organization’s key message is.
 That one major thing you really want your site visitor to remember about you.
 You can’t expect anyone to carry around 20 tennis balls, so you’ve got to toss them one — it’s got to be right.

 Every page of your website should have your key message shining through.
 That doesn’t mean you’ve got to regurgitate the same tagline over and over again, but the essence of the message should bleed through within the first 15 seconds of reading it.
 It is a persistent tennis ball bouncing against your target’s forehead.

 Let’s take GKS Law firm, for example.
 You won’t see a repeated message, but you will see how the web copy is crafted to highlight her experience.
 And it doesn’t need to be just the copy itself.
 In this example, we used testimonials and short and sweet case studies to communicate Gail’s experience without outrightly repeating “experienced” over and over.

 That’s an innovative means to communicate a key message — you don’t need to repeat the same thing over and over, but there are different ways to make an impact that will drive your message clearly.
 I should also note that GKS Law has been getting so many leads from their landing page, it was probably more than they bargained for.

 But tons of leads is a pretty great problem for a new law firm to have.

-With everything you’ve read today, you’re privy to all the web copy lessons I had to learn the hard way – and believe me, it’s been tough to leave my flowery language at the door and letting go of my original writing strategy “more is more!”
+With everything you’ve read today, you’re privy to all the web copy lessons I had to learn the hard way and, believe me, it has been tough to leave my flowery language at the door and letting go of my original writing strategy that “more is more!”.